lumenbiomics/inline-algorithm-sdk/README.md

     obj.run()
 ```
 * Run the server: ```python main.py```
-* This should run the Fast API server and should be able to handle all the API requests
+* This will run the Fast API server and will be able to handle all the API requests
 ---
 ## Test with the Simulator
 * Clone this repository and follow the instructions in this <a href="https://github.com/lumenbiomics/inline-algorithm-sdk/tree/main/examples/pramana_api_call_simulator" class="external-link" target="_blank">README.md</a> to setup the simulator